krakrukra/PocketAdmin/extra/payloads/KeyScreenSpyware/readme.md

 You **must** replace APP_KEY_HERE, APP_SECRET_HERE, REFRESH_TOKEN_HERE
 strings with correct values inside your upload.ps1 file in order to
 receive anything.
 Values of app_key and app_secret are available via
 dropbox webpage dedicated to your app.
-To get refresh token you first
+To get refresh token you will
-need to go to permissions tab for your app and enable files.metadata
-and files.content for both read and write access.
-After that you will have to run interactive powershell script called
+have to run interactive powershell script called get_refresh_token.ps1
-get_refresh_token.ps1 and follow the instructions it provides.
+and follow the instructions it provides.

 #### stop the softwares